YaQiang-Li/SNL/README.md

 # SNL

-SNL is a simple network library using epoll events and no-blocking programing.
+SNL is Simple Network Library using epoll events and no-blocking programing.

 It's influenced by [muduo](https://github.com/chenshuo/muduo) and [libev](http://software.schmorp.de/pkg/libev.html), but it's more simple.